vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

     aes256       AES algorithm with 256-bit key CBC aes256gcm    AES algorithm with 256-bit key GCM

-This sets the accepted ciphers to use when version => 2.4.0 and NCP is enabled (which is the default).
-Default NCP cipher for versions >= 2.4.0 is aes256gcm.
-The first cipher in this list is what server pushes to clients.
+This option was called --ncp-ciphers in OpenVPN 2.4 but has been renamed to --data-ciphers in OpenVPN 2.5 to more accurately reflect its meaning.
+The first cipher in that list that is also in the client's --data-ciphers list is chosen.
+If no common cipher is found the client is rejected.

 .. code-block:: none

-  vyos@vyos# set int open vtun0 encryption ncp-ciphers Possible completions:
+  vyos@vyos# set int open vtun0 encryption data-ciphers Possible completions:
-    des          DES algorithm
+    none         Disable encryption
     3des         DES algorithm with triple encryption
     aes128       AES algorithm with 128-bit key CBC aes128gcm    AES algorithm with 128-bit key GCM